Sedaka to perform piano concerto as part of London gig

 "But a couple of weeks before I was supposed to leave for Moscow, I got a letter from the committee saying I was disqualified because my name was linked to American capitalistic rock and roll."

-Previous winners of the competition have included Van Cliburn and Boris Berezovsky.'No regrets'
+Previous winners of the competition have included Van Cliburn and Boris Berezovsky.

 Sedaka, who studied at the Juliliard School in New York, said he has always loved classical music but has "no regrets" about the path his musical career took, including writing for some of the biggest artists in the business.